nautobot/nautobot/nautobot/docs/plugins/development.md

 Plugins can extend the current FilterSet's and FilterForm's that are natively provided.

-The basic requirements (additional requirements for each are described below) to extend a filter set or a filter form are:
+The basic requirements that extend to both the extension filter set and a filter form are:

 * The file must be named `filter_extensions.py`
 * The variable `filter_extensions` must be declared in that file, and contain a list of `PluginFilterExtension` subclasses
-* The `model` attribute of each `PluginFilterExtension` subclass must be set to a valid model name in the dotted format
+* The `model` attribute of each `PluginFilterExtension` subclass must be set to a valid model name in the dotted pair format (`{app_label}.{model}`, e.g. `tenant.tenant` or `dcim.device`)

 Nautobot dynamically creates many additional filters based upon the defined filter type.
-Specifically, there are additional `lookup_expr` that are created when there is neither a `lookup_expr` nor `method` parameter set on the filter already.
-Nautobot will also add the negation of any fields, meaning not only will `icontains` be added but so will `not icontains` using the `ic` and `nic` keys respectively.
+Specifically, there are additional lookup expressions (referred to in code as `lookup_expr`) that are created for each filter, when there is neither a `lookup_expr` nor `method` parameter already set.
+These dynamically-added lookup expressions are added using a shorthand notation (e.g. `icontains` is `ic`).
+Nautobot will also add the negation of each, for example, so `icontains` will be added along with *not* `icontains` using the `ic` and `nic` expressions respectively.

-The additional lookup methods added can be found here in [nautobot/utilities/constants.py](https://github.com/nautobot/nautobot/blob/main/nautobot/utilities/constants.py), the mapping logic can be found in [nautobot/utilities/filters.py](https://github.com/nautobot/nautobot/blob/main/nautobot/utilities/filters.py).
+The dynamically-added lookup expressions can be found in the source code at [nautobot/utilities/constants.py](https://github.com/nautobot/nautobot/blob/main/nautobot/utilities/constants.py) and the mapping logic can be found in [nautobot/utilities/filters.py](https://github.com/nautobot/nautobot/blob/main/nautobot/utilities/filters.py).
+Please see the documentation on [filtering](../../rest-api/filtering.md#lookup-expressions) for more information.

 !!! tip
-    For developers of plugins that define their own model filters, note that the above are dynamically added, as long as the class correctly inherits from `nautobot.utilities.filters.BaseFilterSet`.
+    For developers of plugins that define their own model filters, note that the above are added dynamically, as long as the class inherits from `nautobot.utilities.filters.BaseFilterSet`.

 However, that does not cover every possible use case, to list a few examples:

-* Usage of a custom "method", which would allow arbitrary filtering.
-(This is how the "q" search logic is currently performed).
+* Usage of a custom `method` argument on a filter that points to a `FilterSet` method, which would allow arbitrary filtering using custom logic.
+This is how the `q` field search logic is currently performed.
 * Creation of a filter on a field that does not currently have filtering support
 * Convenience methods for highly nested fields